hakoerber/git-repo-manager/docs/src/worktrees.md

 The default workflow when using git is having your repository in a single directory.
 Then, you can check out a certain reference (usually a branch), which will update the files in the directory to match the state of that reference.
 Most of the time, this is exactly what you need and works perfectly.
-But especially when you're using with branches a lot, you may notice that there is a lot of work required to make everything run smootly.
+But especially when you're working with branches a lot, you may notice that there is a lot of work required to make everything run smoothly.

-Maybe you experienced the following: You're working on a feature branch.
+Maybe you have experienced the following: You're working on a feature branch.
 Then, for some reason, you have to change branches (maybe to investigate some issue).
 But you get the following: